sheilasaia/paper-d18o-phosphate-riparian/README.md

 **Instrument- or software-specific information needed to interpret the data:**<br>

-All data collection, processing, and analysis was done in R (v3.6.2) using RStudio desktop (v1.3.1093) on an iMac desktop (macOS Mojave v10.14.6, 2.3 GHz Intel Core i5, 16 GB 2133 MHz DD4, Intel Iris Plus Graphics 640 1536 MB).
+All data collection, processing, and analysis was done in R (v3.6.2) using RStudio desktop (v1.3.1093) on a Macbook Air laptop (macOS Mojave v10.14.6, 2.3 GHz Intel Core i5, 16 GB 2133 MHz DD4, Intel Iris Plus Graphics 640 1536 MB).

 We also used the following R packages: `rwos` (v0.0.1), `tidyverse` (v1.3.0), `here` (v0.1), `beepr` (v1.3), `ggforce` (v0.3.1), `gridExtra` (v2.3), and `ggupset` (v0.3.0), and `renv` (v0.12.5).